po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/16-Stu_Pseudo-Classes/README.md

 ## 💡 Hint(s)

+* You will need to use the CSS `display` property.

-* Look up examples of how other developers used pseudo-classes in creative ways.
+* Look up examples of how other developers used the `:hover` pseudo-class in creative ways.

 ## 🏆 Bonus